slatedocs/slate/source/index.md

 # Overview

 Welcome to the NewsWhip API documentation.
-The NewsWhip API provides access to real time data trends, aggregate data, statistics, and social numbers for all content we track.
+The NewsWhip API provides access to real time data trends, aggregate data, statistics, and social numbers for all content we track since January 1, 2014 - hundreds of millions of stories, fully categorized and ranked.

-The NewsWhip's API is language agnostic.
+The NewsWhip API is language agnostic.
 Any HTTP client or library can be used with this API.

 This documentation is open source.
-Feel free to send us a pull request if you've found any errors or would like to improve this document: [GitHub](http://github.com/NewsWhip/slate).
+If you've found any errors, typos or would like to improve this document, feel free to send us a pull request: [GitHub](http://github.com/NewsWhip/slate).

 # Authentication